LeahBorns/sustain-node-capstone/README.md

 ## Functionality
 The app's functionality includes:

-* Search for running events in a 50 mile radius from a chosen US city.
+* Register as a new user with a username, email, and password.
-* Return 24 results.
+* Sign-in using registered username and password.
-* Results provide the event name, location, race distance, date, and a discription (if available).
+* Search through pre-existing categories and points of activities with pull down search option.
-* The results are in ascending order by date.
+* Select categories to add to profile.
-* Add chosen results to a favorites section.
+* Review chosen activities on profile page
-* Delete events from favorites section.
+* Commit to each activity by writing about each experience and submitting.
-* Link to registration page from the results section, or the favorites section.
+* Each submitted activites appears in feed at the bottom of the profile page and the points are added at the top.

 ## Technical

 The app is built with HTML, CSS, JavaScript, jQuery and Node.js.
-It uses AJAX JSON calls to the *Active.com* Open Platform API to return the serach results.
 All data is held in an mLab database during the user's session.
 It has been built to be fully responsive across mobile, tablet and desktop screen resolutions.

 ## Development Roadmap